TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Conclusion

 \section{Conclusion}

-In this paper, we introduced Unsupervised Environment Design (UED) method with two key components: (i) an explicit transition prediction error term for regret approximation, and (ii) a lightweight Co‑Learnability metric that captures cross‐task transfer effects.
-By integrating these into the standard generator–replay loop, TRACED produces curricula that escalate environment complexity in tandem with agent learning.
+In this paper, we introduced Unsupervised Environment Design (UED) method with two key components: (i) an explicit transition-prediction error term for regret approximation, and (ii) a lightweight Co‑Learnability metric that captures cross‐task transfer effects.
+By integrating these into the standard generator-replay loop, TRACED produces curricula that escalate environment complexity in tandem with agent learning.

 Empirically, we demonstrated on two procedurally generated domains (MiniGrid navigation and BipedalWalker) that TRACED outperforms baselines (DR, PLR$^\perp$, ADD, ACCEL), including sota CENIE, using only half the training updates.
 We showed superior zero‑shot transfer success rates, faster growth in structural complexity, and scalability to extremely large mazes.
-Ablation studies confirmed that each component is essential: ATPL drives the primary complexity ramp‑up, while co‑learnability yields gains when paired with our regret estimates.
+Ablation studies confirmed that each component is essential: ATPL drives the primary complexity ramp‑up, while Co‑Learnability yields gains when paired with our regret estimates.

 Looking forward, Co‑Learnability offers a simple, computationally light mechanism for capturing inter‐task influences and could be further refined via more sophisticated causal estimators or learned models.
 More broadly, any RL setting that relies on regret‑approximation stands to benefit from incorporating transition‐prediction error, providing an easy‐to‐implement boost in sample efficiency.
 We anticipate that these ideas will inspire future work on adaptive curricula, advanced editing mechanisms, and broader applications of regret‐guided exploration in open‑ended learning environments.